 Under Philippine tax laws, the Bank is subject to percentage and other taxes as well as income taxes.
 Percentage and other taxes paid consist principally of gross receipts tax and documentary stamp taxes (DST).
 Income taxes include Regular Corporate Income Tax (RCIT) and 20% final taxes paid, which is a final withholding tax on gross interest income from government securities and other deposit substitutes.
-Final taxes paid by the Bank amounted to P76,694 and P105,997 for the years ended December 31, 2022 and 2021, respectively.
+Final taxes paid by the Bank amounted to ₱737,945 and ₱280,376 for the years ended December 31, 2023 and 2022, respectively.

 Effective July 2008, RA No. 9504 was approved giving corporate taxpayers an option to claim itemized deduction or optional standard deduction equivalent to 40% of gross income.
 Once the option is made, it shall be irrevocable for the taxable year for which the option was made.
-The Bank opted to continue claiming itemized deductions for the years ended December 31, 2022 and 2021.
+The Bank opted to continue claiming itemized deductions for the years ended December 31, 2023 and 2022.

 Current tax regulations also provide for the ceiling on the amount of Entertainment, Amusement and Recreation (EAR) expense that can be claimed as a deduction against taxable income.
 Under the regulations, EAR expense allowed as a deductible expense for a service bank like the Bank is limited to the actual EAR paid or incurred but not to exceed 1% of net income.
-EAR expense amounted to P76,694 and P105,997 for the years ended December 31, 2022 and 2021, respectively (see Note 20).
+EAR expense amounted to ₱35,490 and ₱76,694 for the years ended December 31, 2023 and 2022, respectively (see Note 20).

 The regulations also provide for Minimum Corporate Income Tax (MCIT) of 1% in accordance with Corporate Recovery and Tax Incentives for Enterprises or "CREATE" Act on modified gross income and allow a NOLCO.
 MCIT is recognized when it is higher than the RCIT.
 The MCIT and NOLCO may be applied against the Bank's income tax liability and taxable income, respectively, for the three immediately succeeding taxable years.
-While any NOLCO incurred in 2022 and 2021 may be applied by the Bank for the five immediately succeeding taxable vears.
+While any NOLCO incurred in 2023 and 2022 may be applied by the Bank for the five immediately succeeding taxable years.

-Corporate Recovery and Tax Incentives for Enterprises or "CREATE" Act On March 26, 2021, the President signed into law Republic Act No. 11534 or the CREATE Act.
+Corporate Recovery and Tax Incentives for Enterprises or "CREATE" Act

+On March 26, 2021, the President signed into law Republic Act No. 11534 or the CREATE Act.
 The law, which became effective on April 11, 2021, introduces reforms to corporate income taxes and incentive systems in the country by implementing certain changes to the current tax regulations.

 The CREATE Act resulted to the reduction of the Bank's tax rate from 30% to 25% (if Bank is subject to MCIT, from 2% to 1% of gross income for 3 years) effective July 1, 2020.
+Effective July 1, 2023, the MCIT rate reverted to its previous rate of 2% of gross income.